API – Logging a Payment

 - beforePayoff – The payoff before the payment (automatically set)

 - beforePrincipal – The principal balance before the payment (automatically set)

-- comments – To be set for any changes to payments; describes the changes made to the payment
+- comments – Can be set to describe the changes made to the payment

-- echeckAuthType – The echeck authorization type for echeck payments.
-See Payment Collections
+- echeckAuthType – The e-check authorization type for e-check payments.
+See Payment Collections for detailed information.

 - status – The status of the payment (default: “None”)